Planning a trip to Krabi? As one of the most beautiful beach destinations in Southeast Asia, you simply can’t pass it up.

 There are plenty of places in Thailand to enjoy a spectacular sunset and Krabi is one of them.

-Grab a cocktail at The Hilltop Ao Nang restaurant, head up to their rooftop bar, and watch the sun sink below the horizon.
+Grab a cocktail at The Hilltop Ao Nang restaurant, head up to their rooftop bar for beautiful sea views and watch the sun sink below the horizon.
 The colors will light up the sky with streaks of red, orange, and purple.

 Getting To Ao Nang